Integrating Image Features with Convolutional Sequence-to-sequence Network for Multilingual Visual Question Answering

 In the early stage, a set of various useful hints is achieved using pre-trained ViLT and OFA.
 In order to train the proposed Seq2Seq model with the existing materials, the textual features, including questions and hints, and image features have to be combined in the form of sequence representations as input to the Seq2Seq model.

 As shown in Table \ref{vqa_example}, adding more ViLT hints to the sequence tend to reduce the F1 score performance.
 These simple answers, on the other hand, may passively contribute to the overall understanding of the scenario of the corresponding images.
 Therefore, our approach focuses on using hint probability to generate sequences with repeated keywords while avoiding noise from outliers.
 This method allows hints that have a higher probability to appear more frequently in the sequence.
-For efficiency and reducing cost, the number of times a ViLT hint occurs in the sequence is the integral part of the half percent of its probability.
-Hint from the OFA model is set to appear with a constant of 10 times in the sequence for experiments that involve the output of two models.
+For efficiency and reducing cost, the number of times a ViLT hint occurs in the sequence is the integral part of its half probability.
+For experiments involving the output of two models, the hint from the OFA model is set to appear 10 times in the sequence.
 The newly created sequence is concatenated with the question to form the final sequence for question and hint.